France and NATO: Dependence on the United States, US Go Home

-Map of NATO bases in France before the withdrawal of the integrated military command in 1966.
+Map of NATO air bases in France before the withdrawal of the integrated military command in 1966.

 American military aid to France under the NATO framework steadily increased during the early 1950s.
 Originating during the Second World War, this aid reached its peak between 1953 and 1954.
 While engaged in the Korean War, the United States also provided substantial support to France in the Indochina War, including significant deliveries of equipment and ammunition.

 By the mid-1950s, France's standing among its allies had deteriorated.
 France was often perceived as lacking a consistent and coherent foreign policy and approach to NATO, marked by frequent governmental instability and repeated requests for increased U.S. assistance without corresponding commitments.
 On the French side, there was growing resentment toward the United States, which was seen as imposing its views on major decisions affecting French security interests, often without a strong sense of partnership.
-Frustrations were compounded by perceived American interference in French domestic affairs, particularly in economic matters, and by what was seen as a delayed and insufficient U.S. response in Vietnam, culminating in the defeat at Diên Biên Phu in the spring of 1954.
+Frustrations were compounded by perceived American interference in French domestic affairs, particularly in economic matters, and by what was seen as a delayed and insufficient U.S. response in Vietnam, culminating in the defeat in the Battle of Diên Biên Phu in the spring of 1954.

 Anti-American sentiment reached a peak in the summer of 1954, with Franco-American relations at their lowest point.
 Throughout the 1950s and 1960s, tens of thousands of American troops—alongside smaller numbers of British and Canadian personnel—were stationed at approximately twenty NATO bases in France.
 Their presence was often poorly received by segments of the French population, who viewed them as a quasi-occupational force due to their higher standard of living and visible presence.
 The French Communist Party (PCF), which continued to perform strongly in elections, played a significant role in promoting anti-American sentiment, popularizing slogans such as “US Go Home".
 In 1958, filmmaker Henry Bonnière directed At Your Service, a documentary commissioned by the United States Information Agency, intended to promote peaceful coexistence between NATO military personnel and French civilians.